 Compatibility

-The space segment shall conform to all onboard design standards specified for the mission in order to ensure compatibility with the specified ground systems.

-The space segment design shall be such that its operation is not constrained by, nor adversely constrains, the availability or capacity of the spaceEarth communications links.
+The space segment operations shall not be constrained by, nor adversely constrain, the availability or capacity of the spaceEarth communications links.

+This means the operation of the communications link is decoupled from other platform/instrument operations.

+The space-ground communication links shall provide the capacity and availability to support all nominal and anticipated contingency operations.

 Safety and fault tolerance

-No single command function executed at the wrong time or in the wrong configuration shall lead to the loss of the mission.
+No telecommand executed at the wrong time or in the wrong configuration shall lead to the loss of the mission.

-For a missioncritical command function, this can be ensured by the provision of two independent commands, both to be executed (e.g. ARM and FIRE).
+For a missioncritical on-board function, this can be ensured by the provision of two independent telecommands, both to be executed (e.g. ARM and FIRE).

 Except for explicitly agreed single point failures, the capability shall be provided to recover all onboard functions after a single failure within a specific function.

-The impact of several noncorrelated failures occurring at the same time has to be assessed at missionlevel.

-No single unintentional ground command or failure in one space segment element shall cause a failure in another space segment element.
+No single unintentional telecommand addressed to one on-board function shall cause a failure in another on-board function.

-The design of the space segment failure detection, isolation and recovery (FDIR) function shall be such that all anticipated onboard failures can be overcome either by autonomous onboard action or by clear, unambiguous and timely notification of the problem to the ground segment.
+The space segment failure detection, isolation and recovery (FDIR) function shall be such that all anticipated onboard failures can be overcome either by autonomous onboard action or by clear, unambiguous and timely notification of the problem to the ground segment.

-The FDIR design shall ensure that the space segment is safe without ground segment intervention for the specified duration in the presence of a single failure.

-No reconfiguration of the spacecraft shall lead to a configuration where new single point failures are introduced.
+No autonomous on-board reconfiguration shall lead to an unprotected state.

-With the exception of reconfigurations that are triggered onboard as the result of genuine failures.
+1 An unprotected state is where the FDIR is disabled.

+2 An ultimate fallback mode after multiple reconfiguation is considered an exception.

+The spacecraft shall provide the capability to update any operational context data in an operationally safe and consistent way.

+This means that during updates of operational context data there will be no intermediate state that invalidates the functionality of any on-board autonomy.

+The process of updating the operational context data shall be independent of the current on-board configuration.

+This means that the user is able to perform partial updates in the context data.

 Flexibility

-All authorized combinations of prime and redundant equipment shall exhibit the same operational characteristics.
+All supported combinations of prime and redundant equipment shall exhibit the same operational characteristics.

 1 This requirement does not prevent a change of calibration data, but it precludes different operational procedures.